- In order to measure for a weightlifting belt, you need to measure your waist first. Remember, it is not the waist size you use for your pants.

 As if this situation is not worse enough.
 Now you must return the item and get the proper sizing which might not be available.

-The same goes for a weight lifting belt.
+The same goes for a weightlifting belt or powerlifting belt.

 I know what you’re thinking what size lifting belt should I get?
 Why can’t I just choose the same size as my pants?
 NO. A hard no. If I could shout at you I would.

-I will go into detail of how to get the perfect size for your weight lifting belt or powerlifting belt.
+I will go into detail on how to measure for the best weightlifting belt or powerlifting belt.
 I also include some factors you should consider when choosing your belt size.
 This guide is for both men and women.

-The Most Important Decision of Your Weight Lifting Career
+The Most Important Decision of Your Weightlifting Program

 But why is it so crucial?